markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 ## Section 4: Building a reproducible ML pipeline

 - How to transform your jupyter notebook into production ready code
-	- Different ways utiised in the
+	- Different ways utilized in the industry
+	- Procedural programming
+	- OOP with a custom pipeline
+	- OOP with third party pipeline
+	- Pros and cons of each method
+	- Our recommendation
+	- Bonus: should we integrate feature selection into the production pipeline?

  in Section 4 you will learn how to write production code to deploy a machine learning model for data scientists.